What is the BHoM for?

-By extension, the BHoM (Building and Habitats object Model) is the collection terminologies and of the functionality built on top of such terminology.
+By extension, the BHoM (Building and Habitats object Model) is the collection of these object Models and the functionality built on top of them.

 Across the AEC industry, regardless of our discipline, we have to work with multiple softwares during the course of any given project.
 Since there is rarely a simple solution to transfer the data from one software to another, we usually end up either doing it manually each time or writing some bespoke script to automate the transfer.
 Things get even more complex when we work across disciplines and with other collaborators.
 When the number of software to deal with becomes more than just a few, this one-to-one translation solution quickly becomes intractable.

-Most often, AEC industry experts creates ad-hoc functions and tools when the need arises.
-Common examples are large, complex spreadsheets, VBA macros for Excel, but also small and large User Interface programs written in C#, Python or other means.
+Most often, AEC industry experts create ad-hoc functions and tools when the need arises.
+Common examples are large, complex spreadsheets, VBA macros for Excel, but also small and large User Interface programs written in C#, Python or other tools.

 Let's take the example of a user wanting to create some functionality in an Excel macro.
 This has several issues:

 Maintanability issues.
 Frequently, only the original creator of a Macro knows how to develop or maintain it.
 If they are not around and a problem arises, the Macro is often just thrown away.

 Shareability issues.
 For example, if the creator of a Macro that performs some function in a spreadsheet wants to share this functionality with one of their clients, they end up sharing the spreadsheet with the Macro in it, effectively sharing the source code (the fruit of their hard work), which could end up being copied.